-As of December 31, 2020, our executive officers, directors and greater than 5% stockholders, in the aggregate, owned approximately 50% of our outstanding common stock, including 1,458,000 shares of our common stock subject to prefunded warrants as described in Note 1 in Item 8, Financial Statements and Supplementary Data.
+As of December 31, 2021, our executive officers, directors and greater than 5% stockholders, in the aggregate, owned approximately 46% of our outstanding common stock.
 As a result, such persons, acting together, have the ability to control our management and affairs and substantially all matters submitted to our stockholders for approval, including the election and removal of directors and approval of any significant transaction.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other stockholders.